Higher Certificate in Science - Pharmacy Technician Studies CW116

 What follow-on study opportunities are available?

 Graduates of Pharmacy Technician Studies may go on to study a Level 7 in this area.
-Some graduates may go on to study pharmacy degrees in Ireland, Northern Ireland and the UK and can also progress onto a range of science courses at Institute of Technology Carlow.

 What exemptions will I receive?-